S-a-m-K/BellabeatCaseStudy/README.md

 # **Introduction**

-Bellabeat is a successful small business focused on manufacturing high-tech health and wellness products for women.
-They have the potential to become a major player in the global smart device market.
-Urska Srsen, Bellabeat's co-founder and chief creative officer, believes that analyzing fitness data from smart devices could help uncover new growth opportunities for the company.
+Bellabeat is a successful small business specializing in the production of cutting-edge health and wellness products for women.
+With the potential to become a major player in the global smart device market, the company is on the cusp of an exciting growth phase.
+Urska Srsen, Bellabeat's co-founder and Chief Creative Officer, believes that analyzing fitness data from smart devices could provide valuable insights for uncovering new growth opportunities.

 ---